Don’t Leave Me – Photoshop Tutorial

 I used a Color Balance Adjustment layer and used the settings shown in the image below.

 The “structure” of this manipulation is ready.
-All you have to do now is add the final light effects.
+All you have to do now is adding the final light effects.
 The only difference between picture A and B is light effects and some general adjustments.
 So let’s do that.

 The first thing you should do is to recreate the light on the left size of the girl’s body.
 For that we are going to apply a technique explained on the 2nd part of the Manipulation Secrets Series.